Tjstretchalot/WebCommanders/README.md

 ### Vision notes

 Only the commander is able to see the entire map.
 All other players can only see what is in the nearby vicinity, with a locked camera centered around their unit.

+### Controls

+Players will move with W - which will move in the direction of the mouse.